cea-hpc/modules/doc/source/module.rst

 ``super-sticky`` :ref:`module tag<Module tags>` with the :mfcmd:`module-tag`
 modulefile command.

-When stickyness is defined over the generic module name (and not over a specific module version, a version list or a version range), sticky or super-sticky module can be swapped by another version of module.
+When stickiness is defined over the generic module name (and not over a specific module version, a version list or a version range), sticky or super-sticky module can be swapped by another version of module.
 For instance if the ``sticky`` tag is defined over *foo* module, loaded module *foo/1.2* can be swapped by *foo/2.0*.
-Such stickyness definition means one version of module should stay loaded whatever version it is.
+Such stickiness definition means one version of module should stay loaded whatever version it is.

 .. only:: html